A step towards Raise Awareness about Climate Change and turning the tide against it…

 ABOUT THE EXPEDITION

 I will join the expedition to Antarctica led by Sir Robert Swan, an internationally renowned explorer on his last voyage to the continent.
-We will be leaving from Argentina in February 2017 for two weeks to sail to the Antarctic peninsula – home to the world’s largest glaciers – before returning equipped with a treasure trove of data.
+We will leave from Argentina in February 2017 for a three weeks voyage to the Antarctic peninsula – home to the world’s largest glaciers – before returning equipped with a treasure trove of data.

 Your support can make this happen!

-I need to raise Rs 12,00,000 towards the costs of the expedition (detailed below).
+I need to pay Rs 15,00,000 towards the costs of the expedition (detailed below).
 I’ve already successfully raised Rs 3,03,580 + Have been promised some sponsorship of value around 5 Lkhs.
-So, am looking forward to your support for the reminder.
+So, am looking forward to your support for the reminder i.e around 7 LKHS.
 Every bit of your support counts.

 With your support, I hope to use the historic milestone of reaching the two farthest corners of the earth to create and run an awareness campaign about climate change in India’s schools and colleges.
-I also plan to work with engineering college students across India to come up with solutions to reduce the socio-economic impact of climate change in India ranging from farmer debt to effects on economic productivity.
+I also plan to work with some of the smartest engineers in India to come up with solutions to reduce the socio-economic impact of climate change in India ranging from farmer debt to effects on economic productivity.
 Together, let’s take a step forward to address the greatest challenges of our generation.
 Together, let’s make the difference.

 In return for your support:

 Rs 25,000 and more – Special souvenir from the southernmost town in the world, exclusive high-quality photographs of Antarctica, mention in my upcoming book on polar journeys, and daily updates during the expedition.